 Past urinary tract infections that kept returning

 Low estrogen.
 Women with low estrogen levels after menopause or after removal of the ovaries are at greater risk for kidney stones.

 Gender.
 Men between the ages of 30 and 50 are the most likely to get kidney stones.

 High uric acid level.
 Diseases that raise uric acid levels (gout) raise your risk for stones.

 Diabetes.
-Insulin resistance from diabetes can cause an increase the amount of calcium filtered into the urine.
-This raises the risk for a kidney stone.
+Insulin resistance from diabetes can cause an increase in the amount of calcium filtered into the urine.
+That raises the risk for a kidney stone.

 What are the symptoms of kidney stones?

 These are the most common symptoms of kidney stones:

-Extreme, sharp pain in the back or side that will not go away.
+Extreme, sharp pain in the back, side, lower belly (abdomen), or groin that will not go away.
 Changing positions doesn't help.
-Pain may last for a short or long time and may come and go.
+Pain may last for a short or long time and may come and go in waves.

 Blood in the urine